Federal government websites often end in .gov or .mil. Before sharing sensitive information, make sure you’re on a federal government site.

 Request and track a review of Federal and State data issued by FMCSA.

-The Crash Vehicle Identification Number (VIN) Accuracy measure evaluates 12 months of data to determine your State’s rating.
-A record is evaluated if the date of the initial upload falls within that 12-month range, regardless of crash event date.
+The Crash Vehicle Identification Number (VIN) Accuracy measure evaluates 12 months of data to determine your State's rating.
+A record is evaluated if the date of the initial upload to FMCSA falls within that 12-month range.
 As shown below, the range begins 15 months before the evaluation month, but excludes the most recent three months of records.
 These records were used to calculate the leading indicator, which forecasts where measures may be trending.

-This measure evaluates roadside inspection (Levels 1-6) records representing interstate and intrastate carriers, and includes large trucks and buses.
-It analyzes the VIN of the first vehicle unit only–all trailing units are excluded.
-A VIN is invalid if it is less than 17 characters, contains invalid character(s), or does not pass a checksum analysis; for this measure, a VIN that contains the same 17 numbers, such as all 9’s, is considered invalid.
+This measure evaluates crash records representing interstate and intrastate carriers, and includes large trucks and buses.
+It analyzes the VIN reported on the crash record.
+A VIN is invalid if it is less than 17 characters, contains invalid character(s), or does not pass a checksum analysis; for this measure, a VIN that contains the same 17 numbers, such as all 9's, is considered invalid.